jadibdev/school__library/README.md

-## Title
+# Project Name

 School Library

-## Description
+# Description

-This application enables students and teachers to add or rent books.
+This is a console app that enables students and teachers to add books and create rentals from the library.

+## Built With

+- Ruby

+## Getting Started

+run ruby main.rb in terminal

 ## Authors